• Home

 • Next, add the cheese, reduce heat to low and stir until the cheese is melted; set aside.

-• Pour the sauce over the cooked pasta, add the basil and season with salt and pepper.
-Mix well.
+• Pour the sauce over the cooked pasta, add the basil and season with pepper.

 Keyword pasta